dellsystem/dellsystem.github.io/_posts/2019-1-7-fragments-7.md

 In the case of our hypothetical Tow.io, the ostensible goal might be "helping" people whose cars have been towed, but that's clearly just a means to an end.
 The business model _requires_ people whose cars have been towed and who cannot afford to pay the fees immediately.
 You can imagine a startup like this eventually lobbying local politicians to increase maximum fees for towing and increasing the number of no-parking zones (similar to real-life tax prep software companies [lobbying against tax reform](https://www.propublica.org/article/filing-taxes-could-be-free-simple-hr-block-intuit-lobbying-against-it)).

 Tow.io doesn't actually have to be a startup, by the way.
 However, if it is pitched like a startup, with a dumb zeitgeisty name and a sexy-looking app, it'll be so much easier to raise a lot of money right away, which would allow it to quickly capture the car-towers market and immediately because the dominant player in the field.
+If Tow.io found a way to incorporate the blockchain, even better.

+***

-I made it a startup because the business plan feels indicative of a particular way of thinking: one that's simultaneously clever on a small scale (in spotting inefficiencies) and extremely terrible on a larger scale.
+So why did I write 1,500 words about this silly and obviously hypothetical startup idea?
+Because I think it's indicative of a particular way of thinking: one that's simultaneously clever on a small scale (in spotting inefficiencies) and extremely terrible on a larger scale.
 It's an illustration of the worst of startup culture, which is sadly imbricated with a horrific neoliberal rationality that values a few startup assholes getting rich way more than it values everybody else having _actual_ freedom over their lives.

-Please don't start this startup.
+Please don't start this startup, or any startup like this.
+You would not actually be "helping" people; you would instead be using "helping people" as both excuse and stepping-stone to being able to profit from their helplessness, which will eventually incentivise you to _keep people helpless_.
+If you actually want to help people, find the root of their problems and tackle that instead.

+(The problem is probably capitalism.
+Maybe try disrupting that.)